-- The United States and Mexico entered a joint initiative March 21 restricting non-essential travel along the U.S.-Mexico land border to prevent the spread of the COVID-19 virus.
+- The United States and Mexico entered a joint initiative March 21, 2020, restricting non-essential travel along the U.S.-Mexico land border to prevent the spread of the COVID-19 virus.
 Non-essential travel includes travel that is considered tourism or recreational in nature.
 The restrictions are in place until at least June 21, 2021.
 Please see the Embassy’s fact sheet for more information.

-- Travelers entering Mexico by land from the United States may be denied admission if the purpose of their visit is considered non-essential.
+- Travelers entering Mexico by land from Belize, Guatemala o the United States may be denied admission if the purpose of their visit is considered non-essential (SRE Announcement).
 Travelers should carry evidence of the essential nature of their visit and evidence of their resident status in Mexico, if applicable.

 - Passengers and aircrew members arriving at Mexican airports may be subject to health screenings including temperature checks.
 Those exhibiting symptoms may be subject to additional health screening and/or quarantine.